dgalcius/tlenv/README.md

 specified, it passes the command along to the corresponding TeX Live installation.

-Each TeX Live version is installed into its own directory under `~/.rbenv/versions`.
-For example, you might have these versions
-installed:

-* `~/.rbenv/versions/1.8.7-p371/`
-* `~/.rbenv/versions/1.9.3-p327/`
-* `~/.rbenv/versions/jruby-1.7.1/`

-Version names to rbenv are simply the names of the directories in `~/.rbenv/versions`.

 ## Installation

 If you're on Mac OS X, consider